pedroruas/triadic-miner/README.md

 # Run the app
 $ python main.py
 ```
-In the <i>'configs.json'</i> file, you will specify the input file(s), the output directory (where all generated files will be saved), and some execution parameters.
+In the <i>'configs.json'</i> file, you can specify the input file(s), the output directory (where all generated files will be saved), and some execution parameters.

 ## Data input

-The input file of our framework is a file with all the Triadic Concepts.
+The input of our framework is a file with all the Triadic Concepts.
 This file should contain:

 - One concept per line